aayush-doke/aayush-doke/README.md

 ## 📫 Open to Opportunities

-Actively looking for **Networking / IT Infrastructure / Cybersecurity Internships**
+Actively looking for **Networking / IT Infrastructure Internships**